 - Tada!
 If you are the adventurous sort and don’t mind spending $28 and approximately 11 hours travelling, then take the overnight train from Bangkok to Chiang Mai.
 But first, read this post.
 So you’ll be prepared.

-- There are too many travel blogs out there telling you that taking the train from Bangkok to Chiang Mai is nothing but rosy and fun.
-Now, I don’t want to be a doom and gloomer.
-There is no denying that it’s a wonderful experience to travel overnight by train, but; I just think you need to know some facts.
+- There are too many travel blogs out there telling you that taking the train Bangkok to Chiang Mai is nothing but rosy and fun.
+Now.
+I don’t want to be a doom and gloomer, heaven forbid, and there is no denying that yes, it’s a wonderful experience to travel overnight by train, but; I just think you need to know some facts.

 - Click here to book online tickets with 12GoAsia.
 They are the only company we use when we are travelling by bus, plane or train in Asia.

-I searched high and low for a travel blog to tell me the exact, honest details on travelling from Bangkok to Chiang Mai on the overnight train, and still, I only found the glorified look-at-the-lovely-scenery-versions.
+I searched high and low for a travel blog to tell me the exact, honest details on taking the night train Bangkok to Chiang Mai, and still, I only found the glorified look-at-the-lovely-scenery-versions.

 So I had to go and find out for myself.
 And here’s what surprised me.

-Taking The Overnight Train From Bangkok To Chiang Mai.
+The Overnight Train Bangkok To Chiang Mai Review.
 7 Things You Need To Know.

 - First things first.
-You probably won’t sleep.
+If you are taking the overnight train from Bangkok to chiang Mai then know that you probably won’t sleep.
 I’ll get to why later in the post.

 - Alcohol is banned on the train.
 And the staff are strict to enforce it.
 We smuggled rum into a couple of bottles of coke and we were asked three times if we were drinking alcohol.
 I am a 47-year-old woman travelling with two kids.
 Hardly a party animal.
 Just know that they will have their eye on you.